IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 1. __Tracer namespace__-based configurability, down to single __message__ granularity,
 2. Runtime reconfigurability, triggered by invocation of `configureTracers`,
-3. Prototypes for each __message__.
+3. Documentation entries __message__.

-Reconfiguration can be triggered at runtime and essentially involves running the entire __dispatcher__ trace network, by doing trace specialisation for each trace that has __prototypes__ defined.
+Reconfiguration can be triggered at runtime and essentially involves running the entire __dispatcher__ trace network, by doing trace specialisation for each trace that has documentation entries defined.

 ```haskell
 -- The function configures the traces with the given configuration